DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 }
 ```

-Much like variable type annotations, you usually don’t need a return type annotation because TypeScript will infer the function’s return type based on its `return` statements.
-The type annotation in the above example doesn’t change anything.
+Much like variable type annotations, you usually don't need a return type annotation because TypeScript will infer the function's return type based on its `return` statements.
+The type annotation in the above example doesn't change anything.
 Some codebases will explicitly specify a return type for documentation purposes, to prevent accidental changes, or just for personal preference.

 ### Anonymous Functionsv

 Anonymous functions are a little bit different from function declarations.
-When a function appears in a place where TypeScript can determine how it’s going to be called, the parameters of that function are automatically given types.
+When a function appears in a place where TypeScript can determine how it's going to be called, the parameters of that function are automatically given types.

-Here’s an example:
+Here's an example:

 ```ts
 const names = ["Alice", "Bob", "Eve"];